MocanuMarius/coh-replay-parser/readme.md

 open cmd in this folder and type

 1. npm install
-2. put some replays in ./replays folder
+2. create a folder named "replays" in here put some replays (.rec) in there
 2. npm start

 Data will be shown in the console for now, furthermore updates